450 Wabasha Street North,

 No one has favorited this theater yet

-By 1931, the Strand was declared structurally unsound, and was torn down, but a new theater of the same name was built on the site, which opened in 1933, in elegant Art Deco style, seating around 800.
-The new Strand cost over $75,000 to erect, and included a long, curving canopy marquee which swept around the corner of Wabasha and Eighth, where the theater was located, with a two-story tall vertical marquee above, shaped something like an upside-down rocket.
-Retail shops flanked the Strand’s main entrance, which originally featured an outdoor ticket booth, with two sets of three doors on either side.
+By 1931, the Strand Theatre was declared structurally unsound, and was torn down, but a new theater of the same name was built on the site, designed in an Art Deco style by architectural firm Liebenberg & Kaplan, which opened in 1933, seating around 800.
+The new Strand Theatre cost over $75,000 to erect, and included a long, curving canopy marquee which swept around the corner of Wabasha Street North and Eighth Street, where the theater was located, with a two-story tall vertical marquee above, shaped something like an upside-down rocket.
+Retail shops flanked the Strand Theatre’s main entrance, which originally featured an outdoor ticket booth, with two sets of three doors on either side.

-The Strand continued to operate until 1975, and was demolished about a year later.
+The Strand Theatre continued to operate until 1975, and was demolished about a year later.